-To change into or out of 4LO, the vehicle MUST be stationary, shift the shift selector to Neutral (N), and for automatic transmission vehicles depress the brake pedal or for manual transmission vehicles depress the clutch pedal.
-The switch must be depressed and turned when changing into or out of 4LO.
+To change into or out of 4LO, the vehicle MUST be stationary, shift the shift selector to neutral, and depress the brake pedal.
+The switch must be pushed and turned to select 4LO.

-When parking, apply the parking brake before stopping the engine and make sure that the 4WD shift indicator light is on and the ATP warning light goes off.
-Otherwise, the vehicle could unexpectedly move even if the automatic transmission is in the P position.

-• The 4LO indicator light must stop blinking and remain illuminated or turn off before shifting the transmission into gear.
-If the shift selector is shifted from the (N) position to any other gear when the 4LO indicator light is blinking, the vehicle may move unexpectedly.
+- When parking, apply the parking brake before stopping the engine and make sure that the 4WD shift indicator light is on and the ATP warning light goes off.
+Otherwise, the vehicle could unexpectedly move even if the automatic transmission is in the P position. - The 4LO indicator light must stop blinking and remain illuminated or turn off before shifting the transmission into gear.
+If the shift selector is shifted from the "N" position to any other gear when the 4LO indicator light is blinking, the vehicle may move unexpectedly.

 - Never shift the 4WD shift switch between 4LO and 4H while driving. - The 4H position provides greater traction.
-Avoid excessive speed, as it will cause increased fuel consumption and higher oil temperatures, and could drivetrain components. damage Speeds over 62 MPH (100 km/h) in 4H is not recommended - The 4LO position provides maximum power and traction.
+Avoid excessive speed, as it will cause increased fuel consumption and higher oil temperatures, and could damage drivetrain components.
+Speeds over 62 MPH (100 km/h) in 4H is not recommended. - The 4LO position provides maximum power and traction.
 Avoid raising vehicle speed excessively, as the maximum speed is approximately 31 MPH (50 km/h). - When driving straight, shift the 4WD shift switch to the 2WD or 4H position.
-Do not move the 4WD shift switch when making a turn or reversing.

-- Do not shift the 4WD shift switch (between 2WD and 4H) while driving on steep downhill grades.
-Use the engine brake and low automatic transmission gears (D1 or D2) or manual transmission (1st gear or 2nd gear) for engine braking. - Do not operate the 4WD shift switch (between 2WD and 4H) with the rear wheels spinning. - Do not drive on dry hard surface roads in the 4H or 4LO position.
+Do not move the 4WD shift switch when making a turn or reversing. - Do not shift the 4WD shift switch (between 2WD and 4H) while driving on steep downhill grades.
+Use the engine brake and low automatic transmission gears (D1 or D2) for engine braking. - Do not operate the 4WD shift switch (between 2WD and 4H) with the rear wheels spinning.

+- Do not drive on dry hard surface roads in the 4H or 4LO position.
 Driving on dry hard surfaces in 4H or 4LO may cause unnecessary noise and tire wear.
 NISSAN recommends driving in the 2WD position under these conditions. - The 4WD transfer case may not be shifted between 4H and 4LO at low ambient temperatures and the transfer 4LO position indicator light may blink even when the 4WD shift switch is shifted.
 After driving for a while you can change the 4WD transfer case between 4H and 4LO.